FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 1. Drag an Inject node onto canvas.
 2. Drag and change node to canvas and follow the same steps to set configuration object's property which we have discussed in the above sections.
-3. Drag a Postgresql node onto canvas and paste the below SQL command into the query input field.
+3. Drag a PostgreSQL node onto canvas and paste the below SQL command into the query input field.
 4. Drag a Ui-table widget onto canvas and create a new Ui group for it.
 5. Connect ui-form’s output to change node’s input, change node’s output to function node’s input, and function node's output to the PostgreSQL node’s input.
 ```sql